forcedotcom/packaging/messages/package_version_create.md

 # errorAncestorIdVersionHighestOrNoneMismatch

-Both ancestorId (%s) and ancestorVersion (%) specified, HIGHEST and/or NONE are used, the values disagree
+Both ancestorId (%s) and ancestorVersion (%s) specified, HIGHEST and/or NONE are used, the values disagree

 # errorInvalidAncestorVersionFormat